 Matched Betting

 Matched betting is a betting strategy which punters use to take advantage of the various bookie promotions on offer.
-However, it is very unpopular with online betting sites, many of which offer free bets or deposit bonuses.
+However, it is very unpopular with online UK betting sites, many of which offer free bets or deposit bonuses.
 By taking a free bet and then placing a lay bet at an exchange betting site, or simply placing the opposite bet at a different site, you can have guaranteed profit, no matter the outcome.

 Of course, bookies are on to this, which is why most free bets or welcome offers have very complicated terms, involving accumulators or requiring you to wager your bonus multiple times.